-- sales and marketing, including a significant expansion of our sales organization; - our technology infrastructure, including systems architecture, management tools, scalability, availability, performance and security, as well as disaster recovery measures; - solution development, including investments in our solution development team and the development of new solutions, as well as new applications and features for existing solutions; - international expansion; and - general administration, including legal, regulatory compliance and accounting expenses.
+- sales and marketing, including a significant expansion of our sales and professional services organization; - our technology infrastructure, including systems architecture, management tools, scalability, availability, performance and security, as well as disaster recovery measures; - solution development, including investments in our solution development team and the development of new solutions, as well as new applications and features for existing solutions; - · international expansion; and

+· general administration, including legal, regulatory compliance and accounting expenses.

-Moreover, we have recently experienced a period of rapid growth in our headcount and operations.
-We grew from 533 employees as of December 31, 2013 to 692 employees as of December 31, 2015.
-We have also increased the size of our client base to over 2,000 clients.
+Moreover, we continue to expand our headcount and operations.
+We grew from 692 employees as of December 31, 2015 to 780 employees as of December 31, 2016.
 We anticipate that we will continue to expand our operations and headcount in the near term.
 This growth has placed, and future growth will place, a significant strain on our management, administrative, operational and financial resources and infrastructure.
 Our success will depend in part on our ability to manage this growth effectively.
 To manage the expected growth of our operations and personnel, we will need to continue to improve our operational, financial and management controls and our reporting systems and procedures.
 Failure to effectively manage growth could result in difficulty or delays in adding new clients, declines in quality or client satisfaction, increases in costs, system failures, difficulties in introducing new features or solutions, the need for more capital than we anticipate or other operational difficulties, and any of these difficulties could harm our business performance and results of operations.